Our Program Philosophy

 Register your Child/Youth for the Religious Education (RE) Program!

-Click here to download the RE Registration form.
-Please print, fill out, and return to Elizabeth; or place in the DRE mailbox in the Chalice House.
-Hard copies are also available near the Greeter table in the DeBenneville room.
+Family Registration Form Please fill out, and return to Elizabeth; or place in the DRE mailbox in the Chalice House.
+Hard copies are also available in Gerber Room.

 Sunday worship services begin at 10:30am and are followed by a fellowship time in the social hall.
-Children and youth participate in the first 15 minutes of worship, and then are excused to Religious Education (RE) classes.
+Children and youth participate in the first 15 minutes of worship, and then are excused to Religious Education (RE) classes which are held until 11:45.
 Nursery care is available for children ages 3 and under.

 Religious Education (RE) Classes